L T Foods Ltd Directors Report.

-The Company has framed Remuneration Policy in compliance with Section 178 of the Companies Act, 2013 read along with the applicable rules thereto and SEBI(LODR) Regulations, 2015
+The Company has framed Remuneration Policy in compliance with Section 178 of the Companies Act, 2013 read along with the applicable rules thereto and Regulation 19 of Securities and Exchange Board of India (Listing Obligation and Disclosure Requirements) Regulations, 2015 and remuneration policy of the Company in compliance of Section 178 (4) of the Companies Act, 2013.
+The Remuneration policy can be referred at weblink http://www. ltgroup.in/pdf/LT-Foods-Remuneration-Policy.pdf

 The Auditors, M/s Walker Chandiok & Co.
-LLP, Chartered Accountants, Statutory Auditors of the Company, hold Office till the conclusion of the ensuing Annual General Meeting and are eligible for appointment and have confirmed that they are not disqualified under any provisions of Section 141(3) of the Companies Act, 2013 and have shown their willingness to accept the Office of Statutory Auditors.
+LLP, Chartered Accountants, Statutory Auditors of the Company, hold office till the conclusion of the ensuing Annual General Meeting and are eligible for re-appointment and have confirmed that they are not disqualified under any provisions of Section 141(3) of the Companies Act, 2013 and have shown their willingness to accept the office of Statutory Auditors.

 The Auditors Report does not contain any qualification.
 Notes to Accounts and Auditors remarks in their report are self-explanatory and do not call for any further comments.